 Picture Gallery A tattooed man.

 Pig Iron Rides disassembled for transport.
 What do you do with pig iron?
-You haul it, move it, bolt it, and then you block and level it.
-Hauling a major ride may take three 18-wheel vehicles, and setting it up may take two to three days, a hundred 18-inch sections of railroad tie, and a dozen men.
+You haul it, move it, bolt it, and then you block and level it, trying not to get killed in the process.
+Hauling a major ride may take three 18-wheel vehicles, and setting it up may take two to three days plus a hundred 18-inch sections of railroad tie and a dozen men.